MacKinnon reaches 500 points as Avalanche top Kings 3-2

 ICE CHIPS

-Avalanche: Colorado has outscored opponents 6-0 in the second period.
+Avalanche: D Samuel Girard had an assist and has a point in three straight games (four assists). … Colorado has outscored opponents 6-0 in the second period.

-Kings: Lias Andersson was activated from the taxi squad and centered the fourth line.
+Kings: D Mikey Anderson got his first NHL assist on Athanasiou’s goal. … Lias Andersson was activated from the taxi squad and centered the fourth line.

 WHAT’S NEXT?